ip1981/frotate/README.md

 This function gives us a period (number) of days when we must encounter at least one backup or whatever we are rotating.
 When we use an exponential function, the scheme is similar to the radioactive decay law.
-When the funtion is simply a constant 1, we don't rotate anything and retain all the backups.
+When the function is simply a constant 1, we don't rotate anything and retain all the backups.
 If it is 2, we retain each second backup.
 With some trivial function we can achieve a well-known dayly-weekly-monthly-yearly scheme.